venta380/Monarch_genomics/README.md

 The final set of genotypes used in this study can be found in here:
 [link to download the VCF file]( https://www.dropbox.com/s/sawz9bn1sfc0fii/recal_snps_PASS_only_removed_repeats_20190315.vcf.gz?dl=0)

+The file dadi_temp.py has the script to run demographic history using dadi.